Peter Harder (politician)

-V. Peter Harder (born August 25, 1952) is a Canadian senator and a former senior civil servant in the Government of Canada.
+Vernon Peter Harder (born August 25, 1952) is a Canadian senator and a former senior civil servant in the Government of Canada.
 He was the nominated by Prime Minister Justin Trudeau on March 18, 2016 and was the first Trudeau-appointed senator to take office.
 He was the inaugural office holder of the role of Representative of the Government in the Senate, representing the Trudeau government in the Senate during Trudeau's first term as Prime Minister from 2016 to 2019.
 He is currently a member of the Progressive Senate Group.

 Early life

 Harder was from the small community of Vineland in the Town of Lincoln in Ontario's Niagara Region.
 He studied political science at the University of Waterloo, and was a member of the Mennonite Conrad Grebel College, where he served as student council president.
-After working as a parliamentary intern, he completed graduate studies at Queen’s University.
+After working as a parliamentary intern, he completed graduate studies at Queen’s University, after writing a Master Thesis entitled "House of Minorities".

-Civil service career
+Career

 Early political training

 Harder started his career in government in 1977 as a foreign service officer.
 He took a job as an assistant in the minister's office of Flora MacDonald during the brief Joe Clark Progressive Conservative government, and joined Clark's opposition leader's office as chief of staff following the government's defeat.
 When the Conservatives returned to power under Brian Mulroney, Harder appointed chief of staff to Deputy Prime Minister Erik Nielsen.
 He left government for a brief stint as chief of staff to the CEO at CN Railways, and returned in 1987 to be the founding executive director at the Immigration and Refugee Board.